EnvModelling/Env_modelling/README.md

 # Environmental modelling

-In this repository you will find a collection of Jupyter notebooks containing exercises the broad area of Environmental Modelling.
+In this repository you will find a collection of Jupyter notebooks containing exercises within the broad area of Environmental Modelling.
 This is currently run as part of the Department of Earth and Environmental Sciences course on Environmental Modelling, but can be widely used.
-In all notebooks we present demonstrations of complete code, where exercises are based on either modifying that code or ask you to change parameters and quantify the impact on a simulation.
+In all notebooks we present demonstrations of complete code, where exercises are based on either modifying that code or we ask you to change parameters and quantify the impact on a simulation.

 # Table of contents
 1. [Running the models](#Running)